Get a demo

 For some years, individuals have had the right to ask businesses what information is held on them.
 This continues under GDPR and is tightened up to the extent that businesses must respond to requests within a month.

 You can search for individuals by name from either the client or supplier contact list.
-Once located you have the option of exporting the data you hold on that person to a .csv file by using the 'Export option'.
-The 'Export' facility creates a .csv file of the data stored in Synergist for that contact, showing both the standard fields and any user-specific fields you have created for that contact.
-Synergist allows you to restrict which of the users of your system has access to the 'export' facility.
+Once located, you can export the data you hold on that person to a .csv file using the 'Export option'.
+The 'Export' facility creates a .csv file of the data stored in Synergist for that contact, showing both the standard and any user-specific fields you created for that contact.
+Synergist allows you to restrict which of the users of your system have access to the 'export' facility.

 3. The right to erase